chrisxfire/chrisxfire.github.io/content/notes/itil-4/role-profiles/Role profile Chief Information Officer.md

 ---
 title: "Role profile: Chief Information Officer"
 date: 2023-10-21T00:00:00-06:00
-draft: true
+draft: false
 weight: 1
 ---

 This profile describes the roles and responsibilities of a Chief Information Officer, Head of IT or IT Director.

-# 1. Job purpose and responsibilities
+# 1. Job purpose and responsibilities# 1.
+Job Purpose and Responsibilities
 ## 1.1 Job Purpose
 As Chief Information Officer (CIO), you have overall responsibility for information and information technology strategy and governance, and for the management of IT resources.
 You will take the lead in recognizing potential areas of growth that need increased IT support, and for leading the design and delivery of an IT strategy that builds these essential capabilities within the IT area.